12EveIshimwe/GitHubSearch-App/README.md

 *The user has to input any github username.
 * The app reply with all the info(profile and repositories) about the person.
 * If not available among Github members they give you a message.
-4.The user can even slide into any of the GitHub users repositories.
+* The user can even slide into any of the GitHub users repositories.
 ## Bugs:
 None
 ## Technologies Used: